syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Columns.md

 ## Format

-`Format` is the process of customizing the particular column data with specified jquery recognized globalize formats, such as currency, numeric, decimal, percentage or dates.
+`Format` is the process of customizing the particular column data with specified jQuery recognized globalize formats, such as currency, numeric, decimal, percentage or dates.
 The globalize format can be specified by using `Format` property of `Columns`.

 The `Format` value should be wrapped within "{0:" and "}".
 (For ex: "{0:C3}").
 The [data format](https://github.com/jquery/globalize/tree/v0.1.1#format "data format") strings are available for the Date and Number types.